 CAN I DO NATURE WALKS IN SEMLIKI NATIONAL PARK-UGANDA

-Semliki national park is famous as a birder haven given to the fact that it hosts over 441 recorded bird species; with about 23 bird species being endemic to the Semliki national park.
-Semliki national park is Uganda’s ideal destination for bird-watching safaris and in East Africa at large.
+Semliki National Park is famous as a birder's haven given the fact that it hosts over 441 recorded bird species, with about 23 species being endemic to the park.
+Semliki National Park is Uganda’s ideal destination for bird-watching safaris and in East Africa at large.

 The main attractions of Semliki National Park are the hot springs that bubble up from the earth's crust, revealing the most powerful subterranean forces that have been forming the rift valley for approximately 14 million years.
 Semliki National Park offers two hot springs, including include SEMPAYA hot spring and Mumbuga hot spring- that are most visited by travelers exploring the park.

 Semliki national park’s top attractions in Uganda.